darrenlittlejohn/darrenlittlejohn.com/README.md

 its MySQL/PHP backend but will incorporate a Javascript\React based view.
 This site is being built with HTML5 and CSS3 with CSS Grid for the layout.

 Current staging area http://darrenlittlejohn.com/staging/two

+For a live example of a Headless Wordpress site, please see https://github.com/darrenlittlejohn/headlessWordpressExample